-Last week I was finishing up the development of a new money raising product about Crowdfunding (an extremely exciting new way to fund any company).
+I recently finished the development of a new money raising product about Crowdfunding (an extremely exciting way to fund any company, which is related to my core business of being a business plan consultant and offering simple business plan templates).

 I wanted to have a logo designed for the product, so on a friend’s advice, I decided to try Hatchwise.com.